nataliiazab/nataliiazab/README.md

 ## About Me

-I'm Natalie Zablotska—a passionate problem-solver and critical thinker since my childhood days.
-My insatiable curiosity for technology led me on a thrilling journey into the captivating world of software engineering.
-From unraveling puzzles to tinkering with gadgets, I've always been drawn to the magic of technology.
+I'm Natalie Zablotska, a Full-Stack Developer with a passion for problem-solving and critical thinking.
+I've been fascinated by technology since I was a kid, when I would spend hours taking apart and rebuilding gadgets.
+My curiosity led me to tech fiels, where I get to use my problem-solving skills to build solutions that make people's lives easier.

+I'm always looking for new challenges and opportunities to learn, if you think I'd be a good fit for your team, please reach out to me!

 ## My Tech Stack